 Sales Navigator has a long list of features.
 Some of these features are something you would expect any CRM-like product to have, or are only slightly enhanced from the free or premium version of LinkedIn:

-- Additional InMails.
-It’s always nice.
-Basic, Pro, and Team provide 8, 15, or 30 additional per month respectively.
+Additional InMails: It’s always nice.
+Pro, Team, and Enterprise provide 20, 30, and 50 additional per month respectively.
 Coupled with your regular LinkedIn InMail allotment, this can significantly increase your out of network connection potential.

 Most people we talk to feel that the Lead Builder and lead recommendations features are hit and miss.
 Lead recommendations often aren’t qualified to the degree you would want.
-For example, if you are following an account that has a national presence, but have a local business and are making inroads only in the local office, when looking at that account you might get recommendations for leads that are outside your local area.
+For example, if you're a local business targeting an account that has a national presence, you might get recommendations for leads that are outside your local area, in the corporate office.
 On the other hand, some lead recommendations are pretty good, and worth of additional research and follow up.
 It’s difficult to put numbers on it because, the number of recommendations you get depends on the time you’re spending looking at accounts, doing research and so forth.
-The number we came up with after talking to a number of people is 10 percent or less fall into this category.
+The number we came up with after talking to our clients is 10 percent or less fall into this category.
 Many sales people will say, that’s not bad.
 I’m doing my job and a lead pops up that I can use, wonderful.
 Some salespeople and sales managers have a different take.
-They don’t feel they get any good leads through recommendations (some people are very adamant about this), and they don’t want sales staff distracted from following up better qualified leads to chase down these random leads.
+They don’t feel they get many good leads through recommendations (some people are very adamant about this).
+It's a problem because they don’t want sales staff distracted from following up better-qualified leads to chase down these random leads.
 Mileage will vary.

-Second, we believe Lead Builder is best when used for very targeted searches, that allow you to leverage existing relationships and connections to shorten the prospect to customer journey.
-Anyone can learn to do this, it takes practice, and experimentation, or training like we provide to our clients.
+Second, we believe Lead Builder is best when used for very targeted searches, which allow you to leverage existing relationships and connections to shorten the prospect to customer journey.
+Anyone can learn to do this; it takes practice, and experimentation, or training like we provide to our clients.
 Lead Builder provides numerous filters, which, when applied incorrectly can leave searches too broad, too narrow, or completely off the mark.
-By focusing on searches that can leverage existing connections, and trying different filters, and qualifying the results returned, you can find good searches, and learn how to get better results.
+By focusing on searches that can leverage existing connections, applying different filters, and qualifying the results returned, you can find good searches, and learn how to get better results.
 An example of a good, targeted search might be:

 We, and most of the people we talk to find the following features to be the real, killer features of LinkedIn Sales Navigator.
-They provide access you can’t get through LinkedIn, make it significantly easier to find the right information, or research and connect with prospects:
+They provide access you can’t get anywhere else, make it significantly easier to find the right information, or research and connect with prospects:

-- Lead and Account Pages.
+Lead and account pages.
 This lets you drill in, and see what your prospects are talking about.
-Sales Navigator makes this information very easy to find, and helps you see evolution of thought or concern over time in from a lead or an account.
-You can filter your feeds so Sales Navigator can also help you spot trends from multiple leads in an industry.
-You can use this information to start conversations with prospects, or to create content to address trends and concerns you identify.
-You can share the content generally, or with your prospects to engage them.
+Sales Navigator makes this information very easy to find and helps you see the evolution of thought or concern over time.
+You can filter feeds to spot trends from multiple leads in an industry.
+You can use this information to start conversations with prospects or to create content to address trends and concerns you identify.
+You can share the content generally, or with specific prospects to engage them.

-- Post notifications for leads.
-If you’re plugged into your prospects and have been using content marketing and touch contacts to keep them warm, and you suspect a buying decision might come soon, timely information can be your best friend.
-Not only with Sales Navigator notify you when your leads publish and post, you can get the Sales Navigator mobile app to get the same notifications.
-This feature help you never miss a post from the prospects you’re most interested in.
+Post notifications for leads.
+If you’re plugged into your prospects and have been using content marketing and touch contacts to nurture them, and you suspect a buying decision might come soon, timely information can be your best friend.
+Not only will Sales Navigator show you when your leads publish a post, but you can also download the Sales Navigator mobile app to your phone to get the same notifications on the go.
+That will help make sure that you never miss a post from a prospect, and always have the most timely information when engaging.

-- Connection maps that show you how you’re connected, and your connections that are already connected to prospects.
+Connection maps.
+These maps show you how you’re connected, and your connections that are already connected to prospects.
 Discovering which of your connections is connected to a prospect is possible with LinkedIn, but would be very time consuming to pursue.
 Sales Navigator shows you all of your connections (if any) that are connected to a prospect.
 That means you can not only ask a connection to introduce you, you can ask the best connection to make that introduction based on the relationship you’re trying to establish.
-This can be an awesome time saving step that can turn cold prospects into warm leads.
+This can be an awesome time-saving step that can turn cold prospects into warm leads.